Current building standards focus on aesthetics, energy and dramatic failures like fire and earthquakes … not on occupant health.

 Our sensors detect and measure ALL indoor air quality components necessary to understand the influence on human health.

-They continuously monitor 11 medically-verified variables:
+We continuously monitor 11 medically-verified variables:

 These constituents and their interactions have a quantifiable influence on the human body.